Taking the Power Away from Imposter Syndrome

 Never assume successful people don’t suffer from this too.
 If these inspiring minds have gone through these same insecurities and gone on to achieve all that they have, let it be an inspiration to never underestimate yourself, or give up on yourself.

-This short Ted Talk video is a great way to understand Imposter Syndrome.
+This short Imposter Syndrome Ted Talk video is a great explanation.
 I love the way the narrator, Elizabeth Cox, described it: an unwarranted sense of insecurity.
 Spot on!
 The key here is ‘unwarranted’.
 In other words the insecurity has no merit.
 It is imagined, or unfounded.
 When we realize this we can view the entire phenomenon from a different perspective.

 Interested in reading more about Imposter Syndrome?
 The Book Depository has a wide range of books on the subject (click the link below)

 Check out this 5 Star course for getting over Imposter Syndrome, on Udemy